JuliaCI/Coverage.jl/README.md

 [Codecov.io](https://codecov.io) is a test coverage tracking tool that integrates with your continuous integration servers (e.g. [TravisCI](https://travis-ci.org/)) or with HTTP POSTs from your very own computer at home.

 1. Enable [Codecov.io](https://codecov.io) for your repository.
-If it is public on GitHub and you are using using TravisCI, this is all you need to do.
+  * If it is public on GitHub and you are using using Travis, CircleCI or Appveyor, this is all you need to do.
 You can sign into Codecov using your Github identity.
-You will be served a `REPO_TOKEN`.
-You'll need this if you're not using a CI solution.
+  * Otherwise you will need to define a `CODECOV_TOKEN` environment variable with the Repository Upload Token available under the Codecov settings.
 2. Use the command line option when you run your tests
   * Either with something like `julia --code-coverage test/runtests.jl`, or
   * with something like  `julia -e 'Pkg.test("MyPkg", coverage=true)'`